jasonnIguazio/ghpages-doc-site/content/data-layer/presto/_index.md

 {{< comment >}}<!-- [SITE-RESTRUCT] This section replaces reference/presto/.
 - [TODO-SITE-RESTRUCT-P2] (sharonl) TODO: Separate reference and guide documentation and move no-NoSQL-specific guide documentation to data-layer/nosql/presto/.
-Remember to check both ghpages-doc-site cross references and external references to the Presto documentation.
+Remember to check both ghpages-ghpages-doc-site cross references and external references to the Presto documentation.
 - [TODO-SITE-RESTRUCT-EXTERNAL-REFS] After the publication of the restructured site, replace the v3io/tutorials references to this doc (from